ahmdtaha/conference_notes/previous_conferences.md

 * Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks **#tpami2016** -- `Anchors` and `RPN` origins
 * "Why Should I Trust You?": Explaining the Predictions of Any Classifier `SIGKDD2016`
 	> LIME for explaining predictions.
 Approximate decision boundary in a local neighborhood
+* A Similarity Study of Interactive Content-Based Image Retrieval Scheme for Classification of Breast Lesions `FDA` `Trans Information and Systems`
+	> Interactive query expansion for medical case retrieval using Rocchio relevance feedback (RRF) algorithm.
+No clinical studies; just evaluation for the impact of RRF.
+Seems to be a paper revision
+* Interactive Content-Based Image Retrieval (CBIR) Computer-Aided Diagnosis (CADx) System for Ultrasound Breast Masses using Relevance Feedback `MedicalImaging2011`
+	> Interactive query expansion for medical case retrieval using Rocchio relevance feedback (RRF) algorithm.
+No clinical studies; just evaluation for the impact of RRF.
 * Learning to compare image patches via convolutional neural networks **#cvpr2015**
 * Matchnet: Unifying feature and metric learning for patch-based matching **#cvpr2015** **#industry**
 * FaceNet: A unified embedding for face recognition and clustering **#cvpr2015** **#industry**